Share your best backpacking recipes with BackpackingChef.com readers.

 I will publish your recipes and index them on this page with credit to you as my Guest Chef.

 Share breakfast, lunch, supper, or dessert recipes.
-Let's see your best creations.
+Let's see your best creations such as Squidbilly's Wife's Jamaican Jerk Chicken shown at right.

 Thanks to everyone below for sharing your recipes.
 They look great!